A New Paradigm for Precision Top Physics: Weighing the Top with Energy Correlators: Hadron Colliders

-To clearly illustrate the distinction between the infrared measurement of the EEEC and the hard measurement of the $p_{T,\text{jet}}$ spectrum, we present a two-step analysis using data generated in \textsc{Pythia8}.
-First, we generated hard top quark states with definite momentum (like in $e^+e^-$), but in the more complicated LHC environment including UE.
-This is shown in \Fig{fig:pp_MPI_hard}, where we see a clear peak that is \emph{completely} independent of the presence of MPI (the \pythia model for UE), even without grooming.
-This illustrates that the correlators themselves, on a perfectly characterized top quark state, are insensitive to soft radiation, as in $e^+e^-$.
+To clearly illustrate the distinction between the infrared measurement of the EEEC and the hard measurement of the $p_{T,\text{jet}}$ spectrum, we present a two-step analysis using data generated in \Pythiaxx (which we independently verified with \Vinciaxx~\cite{vincia:2016}, see \Fig{pythiavsvincia} below).
+First, we generated hard top quark states with definite momentum (like in $e^+e^-$), but in the more complicated LHC environment including UE; shown in \Fig{pp_MPI_hard}, where we see a clear peak that is \emph{completely} independent of the presence of MPI (the \Pythiaxx model for UE).
+This illustrates that the correlators themselves, on a perfectly characterized top quark state, are insensitive to soft radiation without grooming.

 We then performed a proof-of-principles analysis to illustrate that a characterization of non-perturbative corrections to the $p_{T,\text{jet}}$ spectrum allows us to extract $m_t$, with small uncertainties from non-perturbative physics.
-While we will later give a factorization formula for the observable $\dd \Sigma (\delta \zeta)/\dd p_{T, \mathrm{jet}} \, \dd \zeta$, for the present discussion it is useful to write it as
+While we will later give a factorization formula for the observable $\df \Sigma (\delta \zeta)/\df p_{T, \mathrm{jet}} \, \df \zeta$, for the present discussion it is useful to write it as

-This formula, combined with \Fig{fig:pp_MPI_hard}, illustrates that the source of complications in the hadron-collider environment lies in the observable-independent function of \emph{hard scales} $\dd p_{T, t}/\dd p_{T, \mathrm{jet}}$, which receives both perturbative and non-perturbative contributions.
-To extract a value of the top quark mass, we write the peak position as
+This formula, combined with \Fig{pp_MPI_hard}, illustrates that the source of complications in the hadron-collider environment lies in the observable-independent function of \emph{hard scales} $\df p_{T, t}/\df p_{T, \mathrm{jet}}$, which receives both perturbative and non-perturbative contributions.
+To extract a value of $m_t$, we write the peak position as

 Here $F_{\text{pert}}$ incorporates the effects of perturbative radiation.
 At leading order, $F_{\text{pert}}=m_t^2$.
 Corrections from hadronization and MPI are encoded through the shifts $\Delta_{\text{NP}}(R)$ and $\Delta_\text{MPI}(R)$.
 Crucially, in the factorization limit that we consider, these are not a property of the EEEC observable, but can instead be extracted directly from the non-perturbative corrections to the jet $p_T$ spectrum \cite{Dasgupta:2007wa}.
 This is a unique feature of our approach.